garethpowell/spring-integration-batch-problem/README.md

 # spring-integration-batch-problem
-Project demonstrating the problem with Integration DSL when used within a Modular Batch configuration
+Project demonstrating the problem with Spring Integration DSL when used within a Modular Batch configuration